DanArthur99/Milestone-Project-2.Crazy-Eights-Game/README.md

   ![Display Hand Function](docs/readme-images/display-hand.png)

-  * The displayComputerPlayer1Hand and displayComputerPlayer2Hand, check to see how many cards are in their hands respectively, and alter the HTML to display this to user everytime they're called
+  * The displayComputerPlayer1Hand and displayComputerPlayer2Hand functions check to see how many cards are in their hands respectively, and alter the HTML to display this to user everytime they're called

   ![Display Computer Hand](docs/readme-images/display-computer-hand.png)